hendric-git/bsc-slave/README.md

 The controller also supports SPI Slave mode.
 I had no chance to make that running.
 If you do I would be very happy if you could complete the module.

+SDA is on GPIO18 (PIN HEADER 12) while SCL is on GPIO19 (PIN HEADER 35)